 Brooklyn, New York-based Dana Bell (b.
 1974) investigates the intricate nuances of body language.
 Working from film stills, Dana selects scenes based on formal configurations of figures against a background.
-Silhouetting her figures, Dana casts them in vibrant, high contrast hues that vibrate off of one another.
-Through the reverberation of her vivid palette, Dana highlights the subtlety of each figure’s posture and gesture, drawing attention to the psychological intent (or mis-intent) of characters within a scene.
+Silhouetting her figures, Dana casts them in vibrant, high-contrast hues that vibrate off of one another in her paintings and laser-cut plexi works.
+In her complimentary printmaking process featuring debossed and embossed monochromatic figures, Dana highlights the subtlety of each individual’s posture and gesture, drawing attention to the psychological intent (or mis-intent) of characters within a scene.

 Armed with a formalist’s vocabulary, a cleverly abstracted sense of narrativity, a keen eye for the nuances of gesture, and a tendency towards dark, absurdist humor, Dana Bell has delved into cinema’s rich history and emerged with a complex study of physicalized language, one in which embodied psychology is both instrument and corpus.